-The hotel's guest rooms are all large, 500-square-foot suites, stylishly decorated by Irish designer David Collins with mod velvet couches and bathrooms shimmering with white mosaic tiles.
+The hotel's guest rooms are all large, 500-square-foot suites, stylishly decorated by Irish designer David Collins with modish furniture and shimmering white-tiled bathrooms.
 Despite the hotel's massive size, it feels more like a boutique property thanks to all the stylish touches both in and outside of the guest rooms.

 A number of celebrity guests have reportedly graced the hotel with their presence, including Halle Berry, Jennifer Hudson, and Usher.
 Non-celebrity guests typically include style-conscious business travelers during the week and style-conscious leisure travelers on the weekend.

 In Midtown West, five short blocks from Central Park and a short walk from the Broadway theaters as well as shopping, fine dining, and transportation

 The hotel is centrally located near many of the city's top attractions.
 Times Square is close, but not too close -- about a dozen blocks away.
 Better yet, Central Park is just five short blocks north.
 The Broadway theater district begins a block and a half to the west of the hotel and stretches south down Broadway.

 - Other sights within seven blocks include the Museum of Modern Art, St. Patrick's Cathedral, Rockefeller Center, Radio City Music Hall, Carnegie Hall, and shopping on Fifth Avenue.

 - Six blocks away, The Shops at Columbus Circle have some of the city's best -- and most expensive -- restaurants, like Thomas Keller's Per Se and Masayoshi Takayama's Masa.

 - The area is also scattered with plenty of delis and cafes for cheap, easy bites.
 Within the Shops, there's a Whole Foods offering good options for quick lunches.